BRIEF-West Fraser Timber says operations temporarily suspended in 100 Mile House, Williams Lake and Chasm due to wildfire activity

-* AT&T - Virginia governor signed letter accepting firstnet & co plan to deliver wireless broadband network to commonwealth's public safety community

-July 10 West Fraser Timber Co Ltd
+July 10 (Reuters) - West Fraser Timber Co Ltd

 * West Fraser Timber Co - province of british columbia has declared a provincial state of emergency due to wildfire activity in interior region.